welcome

 • Tickle their feet or give them a good foot massage.

 • By far, a bath is a great way to wake them up and prep them for the session.
-A nice, soothing lavender bath right before their session is a great way to relax them.

 How to dress the baby for the photo shoot